libffcv/ffcv/docs/writing_datasets.rst

 Webdataset
 ----------

-For this second example we will assume that you are in possession of a ``webdataset`` version of ImageNet (or similar) dataset and that all the shards in a folder called ``FOLDER``.
+For this second example we will assume that you have access to a ``webdataset`` version of ImageNet (or similar) dataset, and that all the shards are in a folder called ``FOLDER``.

-In order to perform the conversion to a ``.beton`` file we first need to collect the list of shards.
+In order to perform the conversion to a ``.beton`` file, we first need to collect the list of shards.
 This can be simply done with ``glob``:

 .. code-block:: python